samathaluca/gitpod-meetmeinthemiddle/README-testing.md

 [LINK TO MILESTONE PROJECT 2](https://samathaluca.github.io/gitpod-meetmeinthemiddle/)

-## A new dating site feature **MEET ME HALFWAY**
+## A new dating site application **MEET ME HALFWAY**

-- The Meet Me halfway application calculates the midpoint between two towns or cities inputted by the user.
+- The Meet Me halfway application calculates the midpoint between two towns or cities input by the user.
 - The user chooses the distance (in KM) around the midpoint that they wish to be displayed.
 - The user can choose the types of meeting place they prefer using checkboxes.